log2timeline/dftimewolf/docs/developers-guide.md

 [LocalPlasoProcessor](https://github.com/log2timeline/dftimewolf/blob/main/dftimewolf/lib/processors/localplaso.py)
 module for an example of simple Module.

+Additionally, a guide on implementing a module exists [here](module-writing-basics)

 ### Register a new module

 There are two locations to register new modules: